-- (b) to advise the Minister on policy for introducing e-procurement as a means of simplified and transparent procurement; - (c) to prepare guidelines regarding procurement matters, including e-procurement, the letting or hiring of anything or the acquisition or granting of any right for or on behalf of public entities, and the disposal of assets; - (d) to advise public entities on all public procurement policies, principles and practices; - to monitor, report on the performance of the public procurement systems in Namibia, including preparing an annual report to be tabled in the National Assembly within six months after the end of each financial year, and advise on desirable changes; - to prepare and conduct training programmes and approve training curriculum on public procurement as proposed by training institutions for staff members, contractors and suppliers concerning procurement; - (g) to set mandatory training standards, capacity building and competence levels, certification requirements and professional development paths for procurement practitioners in Namibia with the consent of the Minister; - (h) to prepare, update and issue directives, instructions, guidance notes and manuals, including any other incidental documents for mandatory use by public entities; - (i) to issue authorised versions of the standardised bidding documents, standard forms of contracts, pre-qualification documents, procedural forms, requests for proposals and other similar documents for mandatory use by every public entity implementing procurement; - (j) to develop and implement procurement performance assessment system; - (k) to facilitate the use of information and communications technology in procurement; - (l) to inspect or cause to be inspected any procurement activity to ensure compliance with a procurement award by either the Board or a public entity; - (m) to institute - - (i) contract audits in the course of the execution of an awarded contract; and - (ii) performance audit after the completion of the contract in respect of any procurement, when it is necessary; - (n) to set a list of services and supplies in common use by more than one public entity for centralised procurement using among others procurement contracts, standing offers and supply arrangements; - (o) to design and maintain a roll of suppliers of goods, works and services, including their profiles for the implementation policies referred to in this Act; - (p) to provide guidance on operational matters in procurement activities; - (q) to investigate at its own accord or as instructed by the Minister any matter relating to procurement to establish whether the provisions of this Act have been complied with; and - (r) to perform such other functions as may be directed by the Minister from time to time or by any other law. - (2) In the performance of its functions the Policy Unit may - - (a) require any information, documents, records and reports in respect of any aspect of the procurement process, including cases where a breach, wrongdoing, mismanagement or collusion has been alleged, reported or proven against any public entity or any provider of service under this Act;
+- (i) to issue authorised versions of the standardised bidding documents, standard forms of contracts, pre-qualification documents, procedural forms, requests for proposals and other similar documents for mandatory use by every public entity implementing procurement; - (j) to develop and implement procurement performance assessment system; - (k) to facilitate the use of information and communications technology in procurement; - (l) to inspect or cause to be inspected any procurement activity to ensure compliance with a procurement award by either the Board or a public entity; - (m) to institute- - (i) contract audits in the course of the execution of an awarded contract; and - (ii) performance audit after the completion of the contract in respect of any procurement, when it is necessary; - to set a list of services and supplies in common use by more than one public entity for centralised procurement using among others procurement contracts, standing offers and supply arrangements; - (o) to design and maintain a roll of suppliers of goods, works and services, including their profiles for the implementation policies referred to in this Act; - (p) to provide guidance on operational matters in procurement activities; - (q) to investigate at its own accord or as instructed by the Minister any matter relating to procurement to establish whether the provisions of this Act have been complied with; and

+(r) to perform such other functions as may be directed by the Minister from time to time or by any other law.

+- (2) In the performance of its functions the Policy Unit may - - require any information, documents, records and reports in respect of any aspect of the procurement process, including cases where a breach, wrongdoing, mismanagement or collusion has been alleged, reported or proven against any public entity or any provider of service under this Act; - (b) invite persons to present any information relating to matters referred to in paragraph (a); or - (c) commission or undertake investigations and institute performance audits. - (3) The Policy Unit may invite and receive any suggestions relating to its objects from any person or body and may include such suggestions in any programme.